 Language was an important tool for Conceptual artists in the 1960s.
-Many Conceptual artists used language in place of brush and canvas, and words played a primary role in their emphasis on ideas over visual forms.
+Many used language in place of more traditional materials like brushes and canvas, and words played a primary role in their emphasis on ideas over visual forms.
 Though text had been used in art long before this, artists like Joseph Kosuth were among the first to give words such a central role.
-The way the words look plays a role in Conceptual art, but it is language itself that has the ultimate significance.

 The shape or structure of an object.

 Art that emerged in the late 1960s, emphasizing ideas and theoretical practices rather than the creation of visual forms.
 In 1967, the artist Sol LeWitt gave the new genre its name in his essay “Paragraphs on Conceptual Art,” in which he wrote, “The idea itself, even if not made visual, is as much a work of art as any finished product.”
 Conceptual artists used their work to question the notion of what art is, and to critique the underlying ideological structures of artistic production, distribution, and display.

 To create I Will Not Make Any More Boring Art, Baldessari repeated the same phrase over and over again.
 On a blank sheet of paper, hand-write a five- to seven-word phrase of your choosing 20 times.

 Does the repetition have an effect on the meaning of your statement?
 How did the process of writing the statement impact its meaning?

 Everyone has a different, though often related, visual association with a word or concept, even when we share a common language.
 To prove it, draw a picture of a noun (chair, house, or dog, for example) and present it to several friends and family members.
 Have them guess what the picture represents.
 Next, draw a picture of a verb (run, think, or fly, for example) and have others guess what the picture represents.
 Finally, draw a picture of a concept (art, freedom, or community, for example) and have others guess what the picture represents.